SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/getting-started.md

 ---
+title: crmscript_start
-title: Getting started with CRMScript
+description: Getting started with CRMScript
-uid: crmscript_start
-SortOrder: 40
+author:
+so.date:
+keywords:
+so.topic: guide
 ---

+# Getting started with CRMScript

 When you are ready to start learning CRMScript: